*Free* Pop-Up Writing Workshop: Love & Intimacy (Feb 25)

 No writing experience necessary, this workshop is for all levels of writers and non-writers who want an environment in which to practice and commune with others.
 We will discuss tricks and tips for accessing and writing personal stories, particularly related to traumatic and difficult life events, such as a predisposition to cancer, as well as practice writing via prompts.
 Participants will also have the opportunity to share their writing if they so desire.
 There will be no critics, only listening.
 No pressure to share.

-April Johnson Stearns, Founder, CEO & Editor-in-Chief, WILDFIRE Magazine.
-April is the founder and Editor-in-Chief of Wildfire Magazine & Writing Community.
+April Johnson Stearns, Founder, CEO & Editor-in-Chief, WILDFIRE Journal.
+April is the founder and Editor-in-Chief of Wildfire Journal & Writing Community.
 A lifelong writer who landed her first memoir-based magazine cover story at just 16, April worked for her college newspaper (“City on the Hill” at the University of California at Santa Cruz) and then went on to work for her local newspaper (The Sentinel, Santa Cruz, CA) following graduation.
 Before long, she was lured to other writing jobs “over the hill” from Santa Cruz in Silicon Valley during the tech boom of the early 2000s.

 However, in 2012, in the midst of this career, April was diagnosed with Stage 3 breast cancer at age 35.
-Four years later, while struggling to “go back to normal” and find others in similar circumstances, April launched WILDFIRE Magazine & Writing Community as a way for younger people to tell and read breast cancer stories.
+Four years later, while struggling to “go back to normal” and find others in similar circumstances, April launched WILDFIRE Journal & Writing Community as a way for younger people to tell and read breast cancer stories.

 April believes strongly that helping others tell their stories has the dramatic effect of turning a traumatic cancer experience into an empowering one.
 April lives with her husband and young daughter in Santa Cruz.
 Although she loves town life, she also likes to get away from all the hustle and bustle whenever she can to hike in the woods, but writing memoir remains April’s purest escape.